 Innovate Podcast host Robert Rimm talks to groundbreaking social entrepreneurs and changemakers making positive social impact on the world with creative strategies to address intractable problems—from the environment and human rights to food and education—that directly affect the quality of life for countless people.

 Robert explores what motivates mission-driven changemakers: their sources of inspiration, insights, challenges and successes, strategies, business models and vision for the future.

-Robert Rimm is cofounder & managing editor of the nonprofit Arch Street Press, and host of the biweekly Innovate podcast.
-His key interests include education, social entrepreneurship, the environment, human rights, and arts & culture.
-He is a graduate of the University of Pennsylvania, and founder & managing director of 88keys.communications, which connects people through three vibrant areas: creative communications, learning and the arts, serving nonprofit, educational and cultural clients in America, Asia, Europe and Russia.
-Fluent in French and Russian, he is a widely published author and professional member of the Authors Guild, PEN America and the American Society of Journalists and Authors.
-His key interests include social entrepreneurship, education, the environment, creative arts, human rights and volunteering for crucial social causes.
+Robert Rimm was the cofounder & managing editor of the nonprofit Arch Street Press, and host of the biweekly Innovate podcast.
+His key interests included education, social entrepreneurship, the environment, human rights, and arts & culture.
+He graduated of the University of Pennsylvania, and was the founder & managing director of 88keys.communications, which connected people through three vibrant areas: creative communications, learning and the arts, serving nonprofit, educational and cultural clients in America, Asia, Europe and Russia.
+Fluent in French and Russian, he was a widely published author and professional member of the Authors Guild, PEN America and the American Society of Journalists and Authors.
+His key interests included social entrepreneurship, education, the environment, creative arts, human rights and volunteering for crucial social causes.
 Among his books is Better to Speak of It: Fostering Relationships & Results through Creativity, focusing on core leadership, management and personal values in collaboration with Clive Gillinson, executive and artistic director of Carnegie Hall, and Empathy: Social Visionaries Putting Creativity into Action (fall 2021) that features accomplished and resourceful individuals who have founded and/or lead some of the world’s largest and most impactful nonprofit and educational organizations.